Luminosaa/Virtualization-Cold-Migration/lab_3/INSTRUCTIONS.md

 * power saving and consolidation -- by gathering VMs on the same physical machine, you can maximize the efficiency and turn off the empty physical machines.

 ## VM Migration
-There are 2 types of migrations: cold migration and live migration.
+There are 2 types of migrations: **cold** migration and **live** migration.
-The cold migration consists of stopping the target VM, moving it to the target physical machine and finally resuming its execution.
-Client services deployed in a VM are hold during the migration operation.
+The cold migration consists of **stopping the target VM**, **moving it** to the target physical machine and finally **resuming its execution**.
+Applications deployed in a VM are hold during the migration operation.
 The live migration is a more advanced mechanism.
-During the migration, VM is still running on the source machine.
+During the migration, VM is **still running** on the source physical machine so the latency of the migration is shorter than the cold migration.
-In this lab we only consider the cold migration.
+In this lab we **do not consider** live migration.

 ## Cold Migration Operation
 The cold migration is composed of 2 fundamental operations SAVE and RESTORE.
 * SAVE means stopping the VM and dump its current state in a VM image.
-    * Pause all the VM vCPUs.
+    * Pause all the VM **vCPUs**.
     * Dump the **guest pysical memory**, **vCPU registers** (privileged and unprivileged), **devices** (file descriptors), **pending IO requests**,...
-    *  Save the result in a file with a defined format on a persistent storage (i.e. disk).
+    *  **Send** (network) the dumped informations to the VMM on the target physical machine.
 * RESTORE means resuming the VM execution from its saved image.
-    * Create a blank VM.
+    * Create a **blank VM**.
-    * Update the blank VM state with the save image file.
+    * **Update** the blank VM state with the saved **image file**.
     * Run the vCPUs.

 # Instructions
+Your objective is to implement a **simplier version of cold migration**.
+For the SAVE operation, instead of sending the VM dumped information to the target physical machine, the VMM just **stores the informations in a VM image file on a persistant storage (disk)**.
+For the RESTORE operation, the VMM does not wait for VM information through the network.
+Instead, it will **create and deploy a new VM instance** with the information stored in the VM image file.

 ## Step 1: VM state and image file
-The VM state represents the current activity of the VM (vCPU registers, physical memory, device state, IO pending request,... ).
+The VM state represents the current activity of the VM components (vCPU registers, physical memory, device state, IO pending request,... ).
-The VM image is a format (file) that corresponds to the state of the VM at a given time.
+The VM image is a format (file) that corresponds to the current state of the VM.

 * List all the VM components (vCPU registers, physical memory, device state, IO pending requests,... ) that can be part of the deployed VM state.
 * Define your VM image format justify your choice.